ccoors/valegram-bot/README.md

 Alternatively, create a wrapper shell-script, which may prove more to be maintainable in the future.

 #### Roborock
-Stop the bot (CTRL+C) and add creat an autostart script:
+Stop the bot (CTRL+C) and create an autostart script:

 ```shell
 cd /etc/init